botaflorentin/emotions/README.md

 5. You get your number and then you `progress` on the board
 6. The positions are representations of `emotions/ sensations/ feelings`
 7. When you move your token on the next position, you have to `recall a situation which makes you feel  like the emotion` in that position
-8. For example, if the position has "`Happy`" 😁  on it, you tell a situation which makes you happy: "`I feel happy when ..... `".
+8. For example, if the position has "`Happy`" 😁  on it, you tell a situation which makes you happy: "`I feel happy when... `".
 9. The first player to get to the end of the board wins.